MartinTichovsky/cypress-interceptor/README.md

     cy.waitUntilRequestIsDone();

-    // check that table exists and the refresh works cy.get("table#my-table").should("exist");
+    // check the content again
+    cy.get("table#my-table").should("exist");
     cy.get("table#my-table").should("contain", "1,500.00$");

+    // also you can check that the request was called cy.interceptorLastRequest("**/my-page.org/api/refresh-table").should("not.be.undefined");
 })
 ```